 Processing the data in an automated way which you can then evaluate, analyse or predict traits of a natural person.
 Examples of profiling explicitly listed in the text of the GDPR are performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

 The processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.

-A procedure by which the most identifiable fields within a data record are replaced by one or more artificial identifiers, or pseudonyms.
+A procedure by which the most identifying fields within a data record are replaced by one or more artificial identifiers or pseudonyms.
 There can be a single pseudonym for a collection of replaced fields or a pseudonym per replaced field.

 The Data Protection Act 1998 (DPA 1998) is an act of the United Kingdom (UK) Parliament defining the ways in which information about living people may be legally used and handled.
 The main intent is to protect individuals against misuse or abuse of information about them.

 The current laws on data protection introduced in 1998 by the UK government outlining how personal information can be used by organisations or individuals

 The Data Protection Bill was published on 14 September 2017 and aims to modernise data protection laws to ensure they are effective in the years to come.

 A bill is the draft of a legislative proposal, which, when passed by both houses of Parliament and assented to by the President, becomes an Act of Parliament.

 The Data Protection Bill is the draft/proposal of what parliament wants to do regarding Data Protection.
 The Bill is discussed and debated in which amendments can be made.
 Once the bill has been agreed, the process begins to turn the bill into law or an act.